Robbbo-T/Ampel360XWLRGA/FTC_05-00-00-00-000_ATA_05-Periodic_Inspections_and_Maintenance_Checks.md

 - **Review Documentation:** Verify the accuracy and completeness of all inspection and maintenance records in the CMMS.
 - **Identify Improvement Areas:** Analyze audit findings to identify areas for improvement in inspection and maintenance procedures.
 - **Implement Corrective Actions:** Develop and oversee the implementation of corrective actions to address any identified deficiencies.
-- **Training Oversight:** Ensure that maintenance personnel receive adequate training and certification for their roles.
+- **Training Oversight:** Ensure that maintenance personnel and flight crew receive adequate training and certification for their roles.

 ---